fed135/inventory_man_client/README.md

-# inferno-boilerplate
+# Inventory management client

 ## Overview

-This is a very basic boilerplate example for people wanting to get started with Inferno.
-This boilerplate uses `inferno@beta36`, `webpack`, `babel` and the `babel-plugin-inferno` JSX Babel plugin.
-This boilerplate shows how to use `inferno-router` in a very simple way.

-## Getting started

-Clone this repository locally and then run `npm install`.

-To run the example app, run `npm start`.
-View `http://localhost:8080` in your browser to see the boilerplate example.
+This is a very basic inventory management interface built from https://github.com/infernojs/inferno-boilerplate

+I'm doing this project for 2 reasons:

+1- Provide a customizable and lightweight tool for my wife to manage her Tupperware inventory 2- A chance for me to learn React/Inferno

+## Running the client

+`npm start`.

+Then open `http://localhost:8080` in your browser.

 ## Requirements

-Required NodeJS v6+ to use `inferno-boilerplate`.
+Required NodeJS v6+